Islamic Studies BA (Full time) 2018 start

 Year 1 can be studied part-time over two years through the Lifelong Learning Centre.
 The remaining years will be completed full-time through the School.
 For more information visit Arabic, Middle Eastern and Islamic Studies on the Lifelong Learning Centre website.

-Leeds has a wealth of facilities for students of Middle Eastern studies.
+Leeds has a wealth of facilities for students of Islamic Studies.
 Our departmental archive contains 500 Arabic manuscripts, as well as 10,000 archaeological artefacts that ranging from Pharaonic to early Palestinian eras.
-It’s a fantastic research resource – as is our library, which has extensive collections relating to Middle Eastern and Islamic studies.
+It’s a fantastic research resource – as is our library, which has extensive collections relating to Islamic studies.

 Throughout your studies, you’ll develop critical and research skills alongside your subject knowledge.
 In your final year you will continue to strengthen these across your module choices, but you will also put them into practice in your final year project – an independent piece of research on a topic of your own choosing.